jtdaugherty/mathblog/README.md

     graphs.
 Set to 'yes', 'on', or '1' to enable.
 Disabled by default.

- - `gnuplot`

-    Whether to use GNUplot to render equation graphs.
-Set to 'yes', 'on', or '1' to enable.
-Disabled by default.

 Note that if you pick a math or function graphing backend which isn't supported by your system, `mb` will emit errors when processing your posts.

-Also note that it is legal to have both `tikz` and `gnuplot` enabled;
-just don't expect GNUplot to try processing code blocks for a "tikz" GNUplot preamble, since TikZ processing happens first.

 All of the above fields can be accessed in templates using the syntax described in "Customizing your blog" below.